 Commercial built-up roofing, also called BUR roofing, has been used for commercial construction for over a hundred years.
 It is still in use today because it is a tried and true, reliable roofing product.
 BUR is comprised of various layers of bitumen and fabrics, topped by asphalt and aggregate surfacing.
 Because of this distinctive construction, BUR is also known as “tar and gravel” roofing.

-Who Wants BUR?
+Who is Building With BUR?

 Although BUR is a flexible roofing product, it typically is used on flat and lower sloped roofs.